 Everybody makes mistakes.
-Maybe some of them might be small, like buying the wrong kind of milk, while others can be more serious, like forgetting to bring your gift at someone’s birthday party.
+Maybe some of them might be small, like buying the wrong kind of milk, while others can be more serious, like forgetting to bring your gift to someone’s birthday party.
 Bottom line is that every single one of us makes mistakes.

 And to be honest, mistakes are not entirely bad.
 More often than not, they can teach you a lot if you’re smart enough to pay attention.
 But do you know what the smarter move is?
-Learning from other’s mistakes.

-Because we want your website to be successful from the get go, here are some of the most common mistakes that people make when it comes to their website.
+Because we want your website to be successful from the get-go, here are some of the most common mistakes that people make when it comes to their website.

 1. Nobody Wanted to Get the Windows 10 Update

 Do you remember when Windows 10 came out?
-Literally nobody wanted to update their older version, and some people were even outraged when their system performed the update automatically.
+Literally, nobody wanted to update their older version, and some people were even outraged when their system performed the update automatically.
 This doesn’t necessarily mean that the older version was better (although in many situations that’s the case).
 It might just mean that people are more comfortable with the old version and they aren’t ready to move on.